TOAST-DOCS/SMS/zh/console-guide.md

 ## Sending SMS
 * The maximum character count is based on storage.
 To avoid character truncation, write to a standard size, not a maximum character count.
+* Content standards
-* Content standard: Domestic SMS 90 bytes (45 Korean characters, 90 English characters) / Domestic MMS 2,000 bytes (1,000 Korean characters, 2,000 English characters) / International SMS UCS-2 335 characters / International SMS GSM-7bit 765 characters
+    * Domestic SMS 90 bytes (45 Korean characters, 90 English characters), Domestic LMS 2,000 bytes (1,000 Korean characters, 2,000 English characters), Domestic MMS 2,000 bytes (1,000 Korean characters, 2,000 English characters including images)
+    * International SMS UCS-2 335 characters, International SMS GSM-7bit 765 characters
+* For MMS, images must be uploaded as files that meet the image attachment specifications.
+    * MMS maximum size: Only files 1000\*1000 or smaller can be attached
+    * MMS supported specifications: 300 KB or less per image, 800 KB total for 3 images or less/ Only .jpg, .jpeg files can be attached
 * For international SMS, it is concatenated based on encoding and character count.
     * Concatenated message is a service that makes a message appear to be connected as one long text on the device, like an LMS in Korea, to overcome the limitation of the number of characters that can be sent in international SMS sending.
     * The Concatenated message feature is available depending on the number of characters in the body, encoding, and support from international mobile carriers.
 If concatenated message is not supported, the device may receive multiple short messages.